 Nicki Vasquez, Ph.D. has served as Chief Portfolio Strategy & Alliance Officer since July 2021.
 Prior to that, from January 2017 to July 2021, Dr. Vasquez served as Senior Vice President of Alliance and Portfolio Management and from May 2015 to January 2017, Dr. Vasquez served as Vice President of alliance and portfolio management.
-Prior to joining Sutro, from January 2013 to December 2014, Dr. Vasquez was Vice President of Program & Portfolio Management at StemCells, Inc., where she was responsible for establishing project management of research and clinical stage programs exploring HuCNS-SC stem cell therapy for Alzheimer's Disease, spinal cord injury and dry AMD.
-Prior to that she was at Elan Pharmaceuticals (now acquired by Perrigo), from 1998 to 2012, where she held positions of increasing responsibility from roles related to Alzheimer's Disease and autoimmune discovery research to Vice President Research Operations & Program Management, and Vice President Development Program & Portfolio Management.
+Prior to joining us, she was Vice President of Program & Portfolio Management at StemCells, Inc., where she was responsible for establishing project management of research and clinical stage programs exploring neuronal stem cell therapy for Alzheimer's Disease, spinal cord injury and dry AMD.
+Prior to that she was at Elan, where she held positions of increasing responsibility from Alzheimer's Disease and autoimmune discovery research, to Vice President Research Operations & Program Management, and Vice President Development Program & Portfolio Management.
+Dr. Vasquez also serves on the board of directors for Actinogen Medical Limited.
 Dr. Vasquez obtained her doctoral degree in immunology from the University of California, San Diego, and received her post-doctoral training at Genentech.